ballerina-platform/ballerina-platform.github.io/learn/deployment/awslambda.md

 "dd9446a11b2021b753a5df48d11f339055375b59cd81d7559d36b652aaff849d"
 ```

-In a more practical scenario, the AWS Lambda functions will be used by associating it to an external event source, such as Amazon DynamoDB or Amazon SQS.
-More information on this can be found in [AWS Lambda event source mapping documentation](https://docs.aws.amazon.com/lambda/latest/dg/invocation-eventsourcemapping.html).
+In a more practical scenario, the AWS Lambda functions will be used by associating them to an external event source such as Amazon DynamoDB or Amazon SQS.
+For more information on this, go to [AWS Lambda event source mapping documentation](https://docs.aws.amazon.com/lambda/latest/dg/invocation-eventsourcemapping.html).